Court of Auditors (France): Early history

 The Vivier-en-Brie Ordinance of 1320, issued by Philip V, required the Chambre to audit finances, judge cases arising from accountancy, and maintain registers of financial documents; it also laid out the basic composition of financial courts: three (later four) cleric masters of accounts (maîtres-clercs) to act as chief auditors and three lay Barons (maîtres-lais familiers du Roi) empowered to hear and adjudge ("oyer and terminer") audit accounts.
 They were assisted by eleven clerks (petis clercs, later clercs des comptes) who acted as auditors of the prests.
 This complement grew by 50% in the next two decades but was reduced to seven masters and twelve clerks in 1346.
 The office of churchman Chief Baron (président) was created by the Ordinance of 1381, and a second lay Chief Baron was appointed in 1400.
 Clerks of court were eventually added to the Court's composition.
 Examiners (correcteurs) were created to assist the Barons (maitres).
 Other court officers (conseillers) appointed by the King were created to act alongside the puisne Barons (maîtres ordinaires).
 Lastly, the Ordinance of 26 February 1464 named the Court of Accounts as the "sovereign, primary, supreme, and sole court of last resort in all things financial".

 While gaining in stability in the later 14th century, the Court lost its central role in royal finances.
 First, currency was moved to a separate body (Chambre des monnaies), then the increasingly regular "extraordinary" taxes (aide, tallage, gabelle) became the responsibility of the généraux of the Cour des aides (created in 1390).
 The Crown's domainal revenues, still retained by the Court of Accounts, fell in importance and value.
 By 1400, the Court's role had been much reduced.
 However, with the gradual enlargement of the Realm through conquest, the need for the Court remained secure.

 In the Provinces

 The oldest provincial Court of Accounts was in Dauphiné and established in 1368.
 Other courts sprang up in Normandy (1465), Provence, Burgundy, Nantes in Brittany, Navarre (1527), Languedoc and Roussillon, and the cities of Nancy, Metz and Bar-le-Duc.

 Decline and abolition

 Toward the end of the French monarchy and excluding the Paris Court of Accounts, out of 12 other regional courts of accounts, some (merged into the Cours des aides) continued to exercise as financial courts presiding over tax and estate cases.
 Some sovereign courts of account were raised from grand feudal estates also existing in certain provinces, and did not therefore form a cohesive whole.
-It was not until the French Revolution that the Courts of Accounts would be abolished between 17–29 September 1791.
+It was not until the French Revolution that the Courts of Accounts would be abolished between 17 and 29 September 1791.